delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 }
 ```

-You'll notic that bubblesort heavily uses a temporary variable for temporary storage.
+You'll notice that bubblesort heavily uses a temporary variable for temporary storage.

+<a name="selection-sort"></a>
 ## Selection Sort Algorithm

 The selection sort algorithms tries to do the following: